SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 when the instance that it refers to is deallocated.
-And, because weak references need to allow their value to be changed to ``nil`` at runtime, they are always declared as variables, rather than constants, of an optional type.
+And, because weak references need to allow their value to be changed to ``nil`` at runtime, they're always declared as variables, rather than constants, of an optional type.

 You can check for the existence of a value in the weak reference, just like any other optional value,